saviomartin/gradientking/README.md

 - **Minimal UI, Lightning Fast**
 - **Fully Responsive**

-Gradient King is super productive enough to grad the best gradients for your next app. ✨️
+Gradient King is super productive enough to grab the best gradients for your next app. ✨️

 ## 🛠️ Installation Steps